The Schwallier Family

 In the heart of West Michigan, where fertile soil meets the boundless rolling hills, stands a testament to perseverance and passion: PG Orchards.
 A beacon of apple-growing excellence, this family farm is the result of dedication, grit, and handed-down wisdom.
 Meet Patrick Goodfellow, the visionary farmer who built his business from the ground up.

-farm in Comstock Park, Michigan.
+Comstock Park, MI

 Established in 1930, Kugel Farms is a place where family and farming come together.
 Nestled in the heart of Southwest Michigan, its idyllic location lends itself to ideal growing conditions with rolling hills, fertile soil, and a temperate climate thanks to the Lake Michigan coast 15 miles away.